Cemal Gürsel: Head of state

 He appointed General Ragıp Gümüşpala, the commander of the Third Army, as the new Chief of the General Staff who, upon his retirement in two months, was succeeded by General Cevdet Sunay, and Gümüşpala was further directed by Gürsel to form the new Justice Party to bring together the former members of the Democratic Party.
 A simple and conservative sort, Gürsel became Turkey's most popular figure, forbade display of his picture alongside Atatürk's in government offices, rode about in an open Jeep touring rural communities, talking to the peasants almost as if they were his children (Time, 6 January 1961).
 He was successful with his personal interventions in reducing the number of execution verdicts from the Yassıada trials from 15 down to three.
 Gürsel's plea for forgiveness and attempts along with several other world leaders for the reversal of the execution sentences and for the release of Adnan Menderes and two other ministers were rejected by the Junta.
-A member of the National Unity Committee writes in his memoirs that, upon Cemal Gürsel's intervention on the prevention of Menderes' execution, the chief prosecutor of the tribunal, Altay Ömer Egesel, said: ‘Let us hurry!
-They will save him (Menderes)!’, also arranging a contingency plan for conducting the execution in a Navy Destroyer in the event of a forgiveness operation in Imrali Island to save Menderes while, at the same time, placing a press release questioning the legal ability of Gürsel for an intervention.
-Senator Mehmet Feyyat, District Attorney of Istanbul at the time, recently declared: ‘They cut off our phone lines.
-Adnan Menderes was hanged against the regulations.
-I was supposed to oversee the execution.
-The revolution tribunal's chief prosecutor Egesel conducted the execution despite not being authorized. İsmet İnönü and Cemal Gürsel were already phoning for him (Menderes) not to be executed but the telecommunications office cut off the lines and Egesel made use of the (communication) gap to conduct the execution.
-Cemal Gürsel resisted pressure to continue military rule, Through direct efforts of then PM İsmet İnönü during his presidency military had thwarted two military coup attempts made by Talat Aydemir, appointed the organizers of the coup who were keen on staying in power by force of arms such as Alparslan Türkeş to overseas posts and played an important role in the preparation of a new constitution and return to the democratic order of the Kemalist vision.